 #18 Portara of Naxos

-The temple gate of Naxos is considered to be landmark of the Cyclades island and is rightly an impressive sight in Greece.
-The six-metre-high marble portal is located directly on the sea.
-The gate marks the entrance to a temple in honor of the god Apollo.
+The temple gate of Naxos is considered a landmark of the Cyclades and is truly an impressive sight in Greece.
+The six-meter-high marble portal is located directly on the sea.
+The gate marks the entrance to a temple dedicated to the god Apollo.
 The atmosphere at sunset is particularly magical.

-→ Here you can find more information for the Cycladic island of Naxos: Naxos Highlights
+→ Here you can find more information about the Cycladic island of Naxos: Naxos Highlights

 #19 Corinth Canal

-It measures exactly 6,346 meters and is 25 meters wide on average Corinth Canal.
-As early as ancient times, the idea of building a canal at the narrowest point on the Gulf of Corinth was born.
+The Corinth Canal measures exactly 6,346 meters and is 25 meters wide on average.
+As early as ancient times, the idea of building a canal at the narrowest point of the Gulf of Corinth was conceived.
 It was not completed until 1893.
-Even though it is of little importance for merchant shipping today, it enjoys great popularity as a tourist attraction.
+Although it is of little importance for commercial shipping today, it enjoys great popularity as a tourist attraction.

 → All information about the Gulf of Corinth and the canal can be found here: Gulf of Corinth

-One of the most important sites in Greece is Mycenae, which is best visited in the context of a Peloponnese Tour.
-After all, the Mycenaean culture was the direct successor of the Minoans from Crete.
-The mystical place with its burial chambers, cyclopean walls and shrines is more reminiscent of Peru or Egypt than Greece.
+One of the most important sites in Greece is Mycenae, which is best visited as part of a Peloponnese road trip.
+After all, Mycenaean culture was the direct successor to the Minoans of Crete.
+This mystical place, with its burial chambers, cyclopean walls, and shrines, is more reminiscent of Peru or Egypt than Greece.

 *Support our blog Greece-Moments